Meberem/LibraryManager-wiki/Using-LibMan-in-Visual-Studio.md

 The **Clean Client-Side Libraries** operation will remove all the library files that were previously restored by LibMan in Visual Studio.
 So that additional non-library files are not unintentionally removed, the Clean operation will not delete whole directories.
 It will only remove the files that were included in the previous restore.

-## Enable Restore Client-Side Libraries on Build
+## Enable/Disable Restore Client-Side Libraries on Build

 If you'd like the project to be configured so that it automatically triggers a LibMan Restore operation whenever the project is built, you can choose to **Enable Restore Client-Side Libraries on Build...**.<br>
 This will download a NuGet package and add it to your project so LibMan will run as part of the build operation for that project in future builds.